 Some of our most important health care decisions tend to come toward the end of peoples' lives, when they may be unable to make informed decisions.
 The durable power of attorney, therefore, allows individuals to appoint someone else to make these decisions on their behalf.
 North Carolina durable power of attorney laws require that the appointed individual be at least 18 years old, have the capacity to understand this responsibility, and that the document be signed in the presense of two witnesses acknowledged by a notary.

 The following chart lists the main elements of North Carolina's durable power of attorney laws.
-See Wills and Durable Power of Attorney for Health Care for more details.
+See Power of Attorney for Healthcare and Living Wills for more details.

 |Code Section||§32A-15 et seq.
 Health Care Powers of Attorney|